Hon. Michael Gunner,

 Industry Development Manager and Acting CEO, The Northern Territory Farmers Association

 Rachel Beaumont-Smith, Vice Chair - Tourism Top End, Commissioner - Tourism NT Board

 Power and Water Infrastructure Projects

-Power and Water Corporation’s Chief Executive Officer, Michael Thomson, will discuss updates to the Territory’s major water and power infrastructure projects.
-Major projects include electricity distribution, remote major projects, water supply and sewerage services.
+Power and Water Corporation’s Chief Executive Officer, Michael Thomson, will discuss the Territory’s major water and power infrastructure projects and their updates.
+These include electricity distribution, remote major projects, water supply and sewerage services.